ahce/youch/README.md

 ## What is Youch?

-Youch is an error-parsing library that prettyprints JavaScript errors on a web page or the terminal.
+Youch is an error-parsing library that pretty prints JavaScript errors on a web page or the terminal.

-As you can see in the following screenshots, the Youch output deconstructs the error and properly displays the error message, name, stack trace with source code, and much more information about the error.
+As you can see in the following screenshots, Youch deconstructs the error and properly displays the **error message**, **name**, **stack trace** with source code, and a lot more information about the error.

 <table>
   <tbody>